-And now, its hub branch in Morrisville, Pa., is being expanded to the entire Mid-Atlantic region with the addition of new branches in Beltsville Md.; Chesapeake Va.; and Washington, Pa.
+And now, its hub branch in Morrisville, PA, is being expanded to the entire Mid-Atlantic region with the addition of new branches in Beltsville, MD and Washington, PA.

 “The need for comprehensive solutions when excavation shoring is required by contractors, utility companies, etc. is being met by TrenchTech and continues to evolve,” said Jay Kerrigan, TrenchTech president.

 “We now have four fully stocked and staffed locations that allow us to effectively service the Mid-Atlantic region.
 Our team will work with customers from plan review through bidding and actual installation of systems.
 This assures the end user that they are working with equipment that meets or exceeds all OSHA standards, is in compliance with all accepted engineering design requirements and is the safest most cost efficient solution for their project.”

 Training contractors in the OSHA standard is another important part of the industry.
 TrenchTech has recently expanded its training department with the hiring of Safety Training Manager Mark Lord.
 Lord has 15 years of experience in the training of contractor employees in the OSHA standards specific to excavation, confined space, The OSHA Ten Hour, and OSHA 30 Hour.
 TrenchTech offers classes at the training facility in Morrisville, Pa., but also will do classes in all branches and at contractor and industry association offices.